Alan Rickman

 Alan Rickman in the movie 'Die Hard'

 Before filming began, Alan had doubts.
-He was already 42 and was just about to make his big-screen debut.
+At 42, he was about to make his big-screen debut.
 His main co-star was none other than Bruce Willis.
 Rickman had to portray the main villain, a role he excelled in.
-However, he later complained that he was almost working "for free."
-According to Rickman, Willis's hefty salary (around 7 million dollars) meant that the producers were hiring other actors who would work for little or no pay.
+Later, he'd complain he was practically working "for free."
+According to Rickman, Willis's hefty $7 million paycheck meant producers had to hire other actors willing to work for peanuts.

 Favorite Scene of Alan Rickman from Die Hard